brajeshwar/brajeshwar.github.io/_posts/2004/2004-07-30-cracking-the-da-vinci-code.md

----
-layout: post
-title: Cracking the Da Vinci Code
+# Cracking the Da Vinci Code
----

 After reading [Dan Brown](http://www.danbrown.com/)'s The Da Vinci Code, [Cracking the Da Vinci Code](www.crackingdavinci.com/) was the next book that caught my eye and yes I bought it, read it and I like it.